seasons recommended for visiting

 Sri Lanka has always been a source of

-spices, and it also can offer plenty of
+spices, and it can also offer plenty of

 dishes that suit all tastes and palates.

-fruits and vegetables throughout the
+of fruits and vegetables throughout the

-year, combined with many fish and
+year.
+Combined with many fish and

-seafood - all food here always contains
+seafood, all the food here always

-the coconut oil and milk that gives
+contain the coconut oil and milk that

-unique aroma to the local menu.
+give unique aroma to the local menu.

 Sri Lanka's meal – is typically based on

-rice, with number of curry vegetable,
+rice, with number of curries of

-fresh fish or dry fish ("Carol") fried
+vegetables, fresh fish or dry fish

-with Chili or red onion.
+("Carol") fried with Chili or red onion.